Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- Murray is responsible for attempting 14.7% of his team's field goal attempts this season with 16.0 per game.

-- He's attempted 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.
+- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's attempts from beyond the arc.

-- Murray's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Suns are the sixth-best defensive team in the league, conceding 111.6 points per contest.
+- The Suns concede 111.6 points per game, sixth-ranked in the league.

-- On the boards, the Suns are ranked 11th in the league, conceding 42.9 rebounds per contest.
+- On the boards, the Suns have allowed 42.9 rebounds per game, which puts them 11th in the league.

-- In terms of assists, the Suns have conceded 23.4 per game, third in the NBA.
+- Looking at assists, the Suns are third in the NBA, conceding 23.4 per game.

-- In terms of 3-pointers, the Suns are ranked third in the NBA, giving up 11.4 makes per game.
+- Looking at 3-pointers, the Suns are third in the NBA, conceding 11.4 makes per game.

 Jamal Murray vs. the Suns